Reviews Archive

 Spectrum - Not really any extras, cut scenes or in game storyline to speak of.

-Amstrad - Exactly the same as the Spectrum but different colours.
+Amstrad - The same as the Spectrum version but with different colours.
 The title screen is truly an abomination to behold.

 Winner is: Draw